Do you fume when something goes against your wish?

+Firstly, anger control and management are keys to better relationships.
 Anger is a normal emotion of human psychology, but it is equally important to keep your anger under control.
-Just like any other emotion, anger too varies from person to person, and the circumstances.
+Just like any other emotion, anger too varies from person to person and the circumstances.
 Uncontrolled anger can lead to mental and physical stress.
 It also causes stress on relationships and damages your health.
 This may lead to Anxiety and Depression.
 Therefore, it is important to practice anger management exercises to control such extremes of emotions.

 Here are some of the anger management tips that can help you control your anger:

-Think before you speak: We often say something out of anger and then regret it later.
-This is a common condition that has been faced by almost everyone at some point of time.
+Please think before you speak: We often say something out of anger and then regret it later.
+This is a common condition that almost everyone has faced at some point in time.
 Do not say things abruptly without thinking.
 Always take your time and think over what you are about to say.

-Express your anger once you are calm: Do not say things at the heat of the moment.
+Express your anger once you are calm: Do not say things in the heat of the moment.
 Once you calm down, express your views on things that are bothering you.
-This will help you express better without hurting anyone.
+This will help you express yourself better without hurting anyone.

 Exercise: Regular exercise is one of the best tools to reduce stress.
-Light meditative exercises performed on a regular basis such as a morning jog or deep breathing can control your anger to a great extent.
+Light meditative exercises performed regularly, such as a morning jog or deep breathing, can control your anger to a great extent.

-Hold no grudge: Holding on to the negative feelings can only have a negative impact on your own health.
+Hold no grudge: Holding on to negative feelings can only hurt your own health.
 Learn to forgive others.
-Forgiving not only keeps the relationship healthy, but also keeps you away from stress and negative emotions.
+Forgiving not only keeps the relationship healthy but also keeps you away from stress and negative emotions.

 Practice relaxation tactics: When your temper reaches its height, put your relaxation tactics in action.
 A few tactics like deep breathing or repeating words to yourself like “Take it easy” or “Calm down” can actually calm you down during critical situations.